C-Accel-CRIPT/Python-SDK/docs/tutorial/how_to_get_api_token.md

 <br/>

-The token is needed because we need to authenticate the user before saving any of their data
+The token is needed because we need to authenticate the user before saving any of their data.

+!!!
+Warning "Token Security"
+      It is **highly** recommended that you store your API tokens in a safe location and read it into your code Hard-coding API tokens directly into the code can pose security risks, as the token might be exposed if the code is shared or stored in a version control system.

+      Anyone that has access to your tokens can impersonate you on the CRIPT platform

 <img class="screenshot-border" src="../../images/cript_token_page.png" alt="Screenshot of CRIPT security page where API token is found">